cbuchner1/ccminer/README.txt

 from your old clunkers.

 >>> RELEASE HISTORY <<<

+  Match, 23 2014 added Groestlcoin support. stratum status unknown
+                 (the only pool is currently down for fixing issues)

   March, 21 2014 use of shared memory in Fugue256 kernel boosts hash rates
                  on Fermi and Maxwell devices.
 Kepler may suffer slightly